LivePersonInc/messaging-window-sdk/README.md

 ### Licensing

 All usage of the contents, documentation or code found in this repository is subject to the [LivePerson API Terms of Use](https://www.liveperson.com/policies/apitou).
-Please use the link above to read them carefully before utilizing the site.
+Please use the link above to read them carefully before utilizing the SDK.